-26 GLOSSARY
+29 GLOSSARY

-(iii) Modifications or adjustments that enable a qualified individual with a disability to enjoy the same benefits and privileges of the aid, benefits, services, training, or employment as are enjoyed by other similarly situated individuals without disabilities.
+- a.
+The environment where work is performed or aid, benefits, services, or training are given; or - b.
+The customary manner in which, or circumstances under which, a job is performed or aid, benefits, services, or training are given. - 3.
+Modifications or adjustments that enable a qualified individual with a disability to enjoy the same benefits and privileges of the aid, benefits, services, training, or employment as are enjoyed by other similarly situated individuals without disabilities.